CraftyDH/CraftyOS-Blog/content/posts/interrupts/index.md

 ### Timeline

 In this week the interrupts and exceptions were quite easy to write with Phillop's tutorials help.
-As such the project [Timeline](https://craftydh.github.io/CraftyOS-Blog/posts/restart/#revised-timeline) is currently on track to begin work on paging and memory for next week.
+As a result I also didn't have any notable challenges.
+The project is on track with the [Timeline](https://craftydh.github.io/CraftyOS-Blog/posts/restart/#revised-timeline) and I will begin work on paging and memory next week.

 ## Exceptions